 Though not everything is vegan, The Hop Ice Creamery makes sure vegan customers have plenty of options, even serving up vegan whipped cream to top off their seasonal offerings.
 Flavors rotate often here but their pistachio milk option is so delicious with homemade sunflower milk, pistachio extract, and chopped pistachios.

-Sarah McLaughlin is an editorial assistant at VegNews whose all-time favorite dessert is ice cream.
+Sarah McLaughlin is a New Products Editor at VegNews whose all-time favorite dessert is ice cream.